Testehan/EffectiveJavaExperiments/README.md

   be closed.
 The resulting code is shorter and clearer, and the exceptions that it generates are more useful.
   The try-with-resources statement makes it easy to write correct code using resources that must be closed, which was practically impossible using try-finally

+## Chapter 3 - Methods common to all objects
+Item 10 - Obey the general contract when overriding "equals". <br>
+*  When to not override "equals" ?
+A :  Each instance of a class is inherently unique, or there is no need for the class to provide a “logical equality” test, or a superclass has already overridden equals and the superclass behavior is appropriate for this class, or class is private or package-private and you are certain that its equals method will never be invoked.
+* When is it appropriate to override equals?
+When a class has a notion of logical equality that differs from mere object identity and a superclass has not already overridden equals.
+This is generally the case for "value classes".
+* When you override the equals method, you must adhere to its general contract:
+  * Reflexive: For any non-null reference value x, x.equals(x) must return true.
+  * Symmetric: For any non-null reference values x and y, x.equals(y) must return true if and only if y.equals(x) returns true.
+  * Transitive: For any non-null reference values x, y, z, if x.equals(y) returns true and y.equals(z) returns true, then x.equals(z) must return true.
+  * Consistent: For any non-null reference values x and y, multiple invocations of x.equals(y) must consistently return true or consistently return false, provided no information used in equals comparisons is modified.
+  * For any non-null reference value x, x.equals(null) must return false.
+* if you violated the equals contract, you simply don’t know how other objects will behave when confronted with your object.
+* a recipe for a high-quality equals method (see book notes)
+* Google’s open source AutoValue framework
+* having IDEs generate equals (and hashCode) methods is generally preferable to implementing them manually because IDEs do not make careless mistakes, and humans do.

+Item 11 - Always override hashCode when you override equals. <br>
+* You must override hashCode in every class that overrides equals.
+If you fail to do so, your class will violate the general contract for hashCode, which will prevent it from functioning properly
+* Here is the contract, adapted from the Object specification :
+  *  When the hashCode method is invoked on an object repeatedly during an execution of an application, it must consistently return the same value, provided no information used in equals comparisons is modified
+  * If two objects are equal according to the equals(Object) method, then calling hashCode on the two objects must produce the same integer result
+  * If two objects are unequal according to the equals(Object) method, it is not required that calling hashCode on each of the objects must produce distinct results.
+However, the programmer should be aware that producing distinct results for unequal objects may improve the performance of hash tables.
+* Objects.hash(lineNum, prefix, areaCode);
+* AutoValue framework provides a fine alternative to writing equals and hashCode methods manually, and IDEs also provide some of this functionality.
+Item 12 - Always override toString <br>
+* While it isn’t as critical as obeying the equals and hashCode contracts (Items 10 and 11), providing a good toString implementation makes your class much more pleasant to use and makes systems using the class easier to debug.
+* Google’s open source AutoValue facility, discussed in Item 10, will generate a toString method for you, as will most IDEs.

+Item 13 - Override clone judiciously  (with good judgement or sense.) <br>
+* Though the specification doesn’t say it, in practice, a class implementing Cloneable is expected to provide a properly functioning public clone method.
+In order to achieve this, the class and all of its superclasses must obey a complex, unenforceable, thinly documented protocol.
+The resulting mechanism is fragile, dangerous, and
+  extralinguistic: it creates objects without calling a constructor.
+* A better approach to object copying is to provide a copy constructor or copy factory
+* Given all the problems associated with Cloneable, new interfaces should not extend it, and new extendable classes should not implement it.

+Item 14 - Consider implementing Comparable <br>
+* By implementing Comparable, you allow your class to interoperate with all of the many generic algorithms and collection implementations that depend on this interface.
+You gain a tremendous amount of power for a small amount of effort.
+* The general contract of the compareTo method is similar to that of equals (see book notes)
+* If a class has multiple significant fields, the order in which you compare them is critical.
+  Start with the most significant field and work your way down.
+* whenever you implement a "value class" that has a sensible ordering, you should have the class implement the Comparable interface so that its instances can be easily sorted, searched, and used in comparison-based collections.
+When comparing field values in the implementations of the compareTo methods, avoid the use of the
+  < and > operators.
+Instead, use the static compare methods in the boxed primitive classes or the comparator
+  construction methods in the Comparator interface

+TODO Continue the details list